shuvava/streamlit-chat-input/README.md

 it implements ability to
 * clear textarea when user press Escape
-* notify application that user press arrow key (Up/Down) it allow to implement go to previous message
+* allow go back and forth by message history

 ## Installation instructions